Studio D: New Initiatives in Film (1990–1996)

-NIF offered multiple services and programs: short institutes for aspiring but untrained filmmakers, longer in-house internships for artists to complete a short film, and support to established filmmakers.
+NIF offered multiple services and programs: workshop institutes for aspiring but untrained filmmakers, longer in-house internships for artists to complete a film, and post-production support to established filmmakers.
 In addition, it developed a resource bank of filmmakers and production personnel in Canada who were either Indigenous or women of colour.
 Unfortunately, the program was rife with interpersonal conflicts.
 By 1994, acrimony had spilled out into the wider film community.
 A brief exposé of NIF claimed it was "another example of cultural ghettoization, that instead of including marginalized groups in the mainstream, NIF represents how factionalized and segregated our society has become."

 Their first program coordinator, Reneé Du Plessis, herself a light-skinned woman of colour originally from South Africa, was fired and subsequently sued the NFB (the case was settled out of court).
 "I was accused by the advisory board and Studio D of being inflexible and insensitive to women of colour.
 I was also accused of contributing to systemic racism," Du Plessis says.
 "Apparently, I contributed to systemic racism because I didn't let them do what they wanted to do.
 There wasn't much time, and some of these women (who had never been to Montreal) wanted to go shopping."
-In fact, many NIF trainees were leaving NFB headquarters to receive support and mentoring from Montreal-based filmmakers who were more encouraging of experimental and political documentary filmmaking.
+Many NIF trainees were leaving NFB headquarters to receive support and mentoring from Montreal-based filmmakers who were more encouraging of experimental and political documentary filmmaking.
 In response to Du Plessis' criticism, they spoke anonymously (because Studio D "was the only game in town"), complaining that, "Studio D hasn't progressed in the last 20 years.
 They've been making the same damn films that carry the same message: women are victims.
 At first, white women made them, now they're getting women of colour to make the same thing."